 Lack of experience and compression knowhow on the part of web developers can cause significant user-experience problems.
 For instance, while on a major retail site recently, I ran into a hero banner in the form of a 48-MB video, which, if encoded correctly as an H.264 MP4, would weigh 1.9 MB only.
 Encoding it with a more advanced codec, such as HEVC, VP9, or AV1, would yield even more compression.

 Obviously, despite the demand and desirability of more video content, many developers have yet to catch up to the best practices.
 Just how do we get the best of both worlds without creating a bandwidth disaster like the one I just mentioned?

-Fortunately, Cloudinary offers a simple solution.
-Requesting different formats and codecs simply involves adding a couple of parameters to the video URL.
+Cloudinary offers a simple solution.
+Identifying the most suitable format for video delivery on the web and encoding it involves only adding a couple of parameters to the video URL.

 Take this original video at 8.67 MB: